Marfan Syndrome

 View Patient Education

-Marfan syndrome consists of connective tissue anomalies resulting in ocular, skeletal, and cardiovascular abnormalities (eg, dilation of ascending aorta, which can lead to aortic dissection).
-Diagnosis is clinical.
-Treatment may include prophylactic beta-blockers to slow dilation of the ascending aorta and prophylactic aortic surgery.
+Marfan syndrome is a genetic connective tissue disorder of the fibrillin-1 protein that leads to ocular, musculoskeletal, and cardiovascular abnormalities (eg, dilation of ascending aorta, which can lead to aortic dissection).
+Diagnosis is clinical and based on genetic testing.
+Treatment may include beta-blockers and/or angiotensin II receptor blockers to slow dilation of the ascending aorta, and prophylactic aortic surgery.).
+Diagnosis is clinical and based on genetic testing.
+Treatment may include beta-blockers and/or angiotensin II receptor blockers to slow dilation of the ascending aorta, and prophylactic aortic surgery.

-Inheritance of Marfan syndrome is autosomal dominant.
-The basic molecular defect results from mutations in the gene encoding the glycoprotein fibrillin-1 (FBN1), which is the main component of microfibrils and helps anchor cells to the extracellular matrix.
+Marfan syndrome is an autosomal dominant, highly penetrant, progressive genetic condition caused by pathogenic variants in the FBN1 gene encoding the glycoprotein fibrillin-1, which is the main component of microfibrils and helps anchor cells to the extracellular matrix.
 The principal structural defect involves the cardiovascular, musculoskeletal, and ocular systems.
-The pulmonary system and central nervous system are also affected.
+The pulmonary system and central nervous system may also be affected.

 There are many different manifestations of the genetic mutation that causes Marfan syndrome; however, it is typically recognized by the constellation of long limbs, aortic root dilation, and dislocated lenses.